tanovese/Landing-Page/README copy.md

 Work in your group to implement the following user stories:

-* As a client, I want to view a single webpage that collects a visitor's contact information. (done)
+* As a client, I want to view a single webpage that collects a visitor's contact information. (done except this requires JavaScript)

 * As a client, I want the landing page to have a header and footer. (done)